-Léonie Guyer, Joseph Park, Kenneth Goldsmith, Laurel Nakadate, James Yood, Hasan Elahi, George Kuchar, Sam Durant, Barry Sanders, Stephanie Syjuco, Hank Willis Thomas, Mark Dion, Frances Stark, Mierle Laderman Ukeles, Daniel Bozhkov, Lucky Dragons, Andrea Zittel, Buster Simpson, Andrea Bowers, Anissa Mack, Y0UNG-HAE CHANG (HEAVY INDUSTRIES), Edgar Heap of Birds
+Past Visiting Artists: Léonie Guyer, Joseph Park, Kenneth Goldsmith, Laurel Nakadate, James Yood, Hasan Elahi, George Kuchar, Sam Durant, Barry Sanders, Stephanie Syjuco, Hank Willis Thomas, Mark Dion, Frances Stark, Mierle Laderman Ukeles, Daniel Bozhkov, Lucky Dragons, Andrea Zittel, Buster Simpson, Andrea Bowers, Anissa Mack, Y0UNG-HAE CHANG (HEAVY INDUSTRIES), Edgar Heap of Birds

-Individual studio spaces are provided for the duration of the 2-year program.
-The Department of Art has multiple galleries, state-of-the-art computer graphics and multimedia facilities, a materials lab, a foundry, a welding studio, a printmaking studio with etching and lithography presses, a darkroom and wood and metal workshops.
+Individual studio spaces are provided for the duration of the program.
+The Department of Art has multiple galleries, specialized computer graphics and multimedia facilities, a materials lab, a foundry, a welding studio, a printmaking studio with etching and lithography presses, a darkroom and wood and metal workshops.
 For more information on our Facilities, please visit the Studios & Facilities page.